Projections of SDEs onto Submanifolds: The optimal projection

-Reasoning as in \autoref{generalitovector} it is easy to see this coincides with the general definition of the It\^o-vector projection \autoref{GeneralItoProj}, as expected.
-For a general semimartingale driver, however, we do not see a way to avoid rerunning through the calculations involved in proving \autoref{maintheorem}.
-One also needs to check that analogue of \autoref{martlem}, in which the integrator being brownian is used in an critical way, still hold for modified drivers, so that disregarding the presence of the event $\{t \leq \tau\}$ in the expectations is still possible, or alternatively restrict one's attention to nonexplosive SDEs.
-A target class of processes to prove this more general version of the theorem could be that of It\^o processes with suitable boundedness assumptions on the integrands, though we do not attempt a proof here. \end{rem} $ $ The optimisation of \autoref{maintheoremV} has the disadvantage of coming from the two separate minimsations of $a_1$ and $b_2$, which are Taylor coefficients of different quantities.
+$ $ The optimisation of \autoref{maintheoremV} has the disadvantage of coming from the two separate minimisations of $a_1$ and $b_2$, which are Taylor coefficients of different quantities.
 There is a different way of arriving at coefficients by successively minimising the Taylor coefficients of the same quantity, with the first minimisation resulting in a null term.
 The idea is to consider

-where $X,Y,\tau$ are respectively as in \autoref{sde}, \autoref{Ysde},\autoref{tau}, with the requirement on $r$ that $B_r(y_0)$ be contained in the domain of $\pi$.
-The map $\pi$ is the one defined in \autoref{defpi}, although it can more generally satisfy \autoref{pigeneral}.
-Letting $\accentset{\circ} \sigma_\gamma, \accentset{\circ}\mu$ resume their status as unknowns, and recalling our convention of using indentation as sum delimiters, we proceed with the calculations, by using \autoref{martlem} as before.
+where $X,Y,\tau$ are respectively as in \eqref{sde}, \eqref{Ysde},\eqref{tau}, with the requirement on $r$ that $B_r(y_0)$ be contained in the domain of $\pi$.
+The map $\pi$ is the one defined in \eqref{defpi}, although it can more generally satisfy \eqref{pigeneral}.
+Letting $\accentset{\circ} \sigma_\gamma, \accentset{\circ}\mu$ resume their status as unknowns, we proceed with the calculations.